brenopolanski/saiku-gmaps/README.md

 # Saiku Gmaps

-Saiku Gmaps is a plugin for [Saiku analytical tool](http://meteorite.bi/saiku) that allows the user create customized maps using Google Maps.
+Saiku Gmaps is a plugin for [Saiku Analytics](http://meteorite.bi/saiku) that allows the user create customized maps using Google Maps.

 > IN DEVELOPMENT